 A Little Backstory

-We have three young children, two of whom are boys, and even though they are just 19 months and four years old, they are already best friends.
+We have three young children, two are boys, and even though they are 19 months and four years old, they are already best friends.
 At the beginning of the summer our oldest started talking about sharing a room with his brother.
-At first, we dismissed it, but he persisted, and while we didn’t know how it would all work out, we decided that it was a good idea, so we set out to design a boy’s room, that was suitable for play, fun and sleep… For two!
+At first, we dismissed it, but he persisted, and while we didn’t know how it would all work out, we decided that it was a good idea.
+So we set out to design a boy’s room, that was suitable for play, fun and sleep… For two!

 While it wasn’t in the forefront of our four-year-old’s mind, quality, modern design was in the forefront of ours, and that was how we ended up at www.roomandboard.com.
 We have other pieces of theirs in our home, and knew the level of quality (and service) we would receive from their company would be unmatched.
 So, Room & Board was where we started.